koswald/VBScript/.Net/ReadMe.md

 Two options for creating the class libraries are

 1. Use Visual Studio, or
-2. Use the .Net executables in a way that is more command-line oriented.
+2. Use the .Net compiler in a way that is more command-line oriented.
 For detailed help with this approach refer to the [ReadMe] in the `build` folder.

 #### Features

+Features include the following:

-1) For the simplest illustration of making a C# method available to VBScript, see [EventLogger.cs].
+1) For a simple example of making a C# method available to VBScript, see [EventLogger.cs].
 2) For an example of a class requiring an assembly reference, and an illustration of how to do it, see [SpeechSynthesis.cs],